Transparency over inconvenience: NZ First's failed attempt to gag the SFO

 The application was granted, but the party dropped the appeal yesterday.

-Scrutiny of the foundation has centred over whether it had loaned or provided money to the party for purposes that benefitted the party and its MPs, and if so, whether they had been properly declared.
+Scrutiny of the foundation has centred over whether it had loaned or provided money to the party for purposes that benefited the party and its MPs, and if so, whether they had been properly declared.

 According to documents reviewed by Radio NZ, donors contributed about $500,000 to the foundation between April 2017 and August 2019.